Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Non-linear Properties of the Alfvén Pulse and a Barometric Model of the Chromospheric Part of the Magnetic Loop

 In the case of weak perturbations, when $({B_{\phi}}/{B_{z}})^2 \ll 1$, we get $|v_{z} |\ll c_{A}$.
 From the incompressibility condition $\nabla\cdot\vec{v}=0$ we also have: $v_{r} \sim v_{z}( {l_{r}}/{l_{z}})$, where $l_{r}, l_{z}$ are characteristic scales of the arising flows.
 Thus, in the above case, for a not too large radial scale $l_{r}$, the plasma motion does not lead to significant changes in the configuration of the magnetic tube during the passage time of the Alfvén pulse and, consequently, to distortions of the pulse itself, since both velocity components are small compared to the Alfvén velocity, $v_{z}, v_{r}\ll c_{A}$, confirming the validity of the linear approximation.
 However, the very appearance of non-linear components of the plasma velocity as a result of the passage of the Alfvén wave leads to the appearance of non-linear components of the electric field, which can inject plasma from the chromospheric part into the coronal region of the loop and accelerate particles.
+The result can depend on the longitudinal profile of the tube magnetic field.
 This issue is discussed in more detail in the next section.
 Note that for typical values of the Alfvén velocity $ c_{A}\sim 10^{3}$ km s$^{-1}$ and a not too small ratio $({B_{\phi}}/{B_{z}})^2 \sim 10^{-1}-10^{-2}$ , which can be achieved in magnetic loops with currents $\gtrsim 10^{10}$ A and characteristic diameters of flux tubes $10^{2}-10^{3}$ km (\citealp{sharykinFINESTRUCTUREFLARE2014}), the obtained estimated value of the non-linear vertical component of the plasma velocity $v_{z}$ is of the order of $\sim 10$ km s$^{-1}$.
 This value is confirmed by the observation of chromospheric plasma injection into the coronal part of loops (see, e.g., \citealp{jiOBSERVATIONULTRAFINECHANNELS2012,depontieuUBIQUITOUSTORSIONALMOTIONS2012}).
-Consider the propagation of the Alfvén pulse in an axially symmetric magnetic tube of a chromospheric part of a magnetic loop, where plasma density and pressure can be sufficiently large.
-From the equilibrium condition one should expect that the configuration of the chromospheric flux tube is determined by the balance of the magnetic pressure ${B^2}/{8\pi}$ inside the tube (the pressure of the plasma itself inside the tube is considered negligibly small) and the external gas-kinetic pressure $P_{e}$.
-If the longitudinal component of the magnetic field, $B_{z}$, is dominant, this condition has the form: ${B_{z}^2}/{8\pi}\approx P_{e}$.
+Consider the propagation of the Alfvén pulse in an axially symmetric magnetic tube of a chromospheric part of a magnetic loop, where plasma density and pressure can be sufficiently high.
+From the equilibrium condition one should expect that the configuration of the chromospheric flux tube is determined by the balance of the magnetic pressure ${B^2}/{8\pi}$ inside the tube (the pressure of the plasma itself inside the tube is considered negligibly small) and the external gas-kinetic pressure $P_{e}$ outside the tube (see, e.g., \citealp{verthMAGNETOSEISMOLOGYEIGENMODESTORSIONAL2010,murawskiNumericalModelMHD2015}).
+If the longitudinal component of the magnetic field is dominant ($B_{z}\gg B_{r},B_{\phi}$), this condition has the form: ${B_{z}^2}/{8\pi}\approx P_{e}$.
 Suppose further that this component $B_{z}(z)$ depends only on the longitudinal (vertical) coordinate, and that the external pressure in equilibrium is given by the quasi-barometric formula